medidbella/Advent_of_Code/2025/Day02/TypeScript/README.md

 	looped through the values in each id range while dividing the numbers (as a string) to two parts if they are identical then the current ID is invalid and will be added to our counter
-		+ in case an ID has an add number of digits it it skipped so no unnecessary checking will happen
+		+ in case an ID has an odd number of digits it is skipped so no unnecessary checking will happen

 ### Complexity